Enclothed cognition: Theory

+The idea of embodied cognition is connected with enclothed cognition as the cognitive processes are controlled by the emotions and sensations linked to the body.
+The reflection of imaginations by real objects as abstract concepts, like putting on clothes which symbolize specific features or positions can affect a person's cognition and behavior.
+Noted that the symbolic meaning of is only realized once the individual embodied the clothes physically.

+Adam and Galinsky study

 Prior to the experiment, a survey was carried out to see whether people associate attributes of attentiveness with white lab coats.
 The survey confirmed that participants linked attention-related characteristics to lab coats.
-Adam and Galinsky then hypothesised that the physical experience of wearing a lab coat and its symbolic meaning would enhance participant’s performance on tasks that required high levels of attention.
+Adam and Galinsky then hypothesised that the physical experience of wearing a lab coat and its symbolic meaning would enhance participant's performance on tasks that required high levels of attention.
 To test this hypothesis, a total of three experiments were executed.

 First experiment

 In their first experiment, 58 undergraduates with an average age of 20 were randomly assigned to two scenarios.
 Either wearing or not wearing a lab coat.
 Participants then completed a Stroop Test, where colour words are written in different colours, to measure selective attention.
 The first experiment consisted of 50 randomised trials with 20 being incongruent and 30 non-incongruent.
 Participants were asked to do this as fast as possible.
 This tested their selective attention abilities which is to concentrate on relevant stimuli while disregarding irrelevant stimuli.
 The results of this first experiment illustrated that participants wearing a lab coat made half as many errors than participants who wore their own clothing on incongruent trials.
 The amount of errors was the same in both groups on non-incongruent trials and there was no variation in the time completing the task in the different conditions.
 The experiment exhibited how physically wearing a lab coat can increase selective attention on a Stroop task.